LICO: Large Language Models for In-Context Molecular Optimization: Experiments

-The second best-performing method in this benchmark is GP BO, a method very similar to \name{}, where the only difference between the two is the surrogate model.
+The most closely related method to \name{} is GP BO, where the only difference between the two is the surrogate model.
 This indicates the superiority of \name{} compared to GP, a popular surrogate model for black-box optimization.
 To verify this, we compare the predictive performance of \name{} and GP on several objective functions.
 We do this by first labeling the ZINC unlabeled dataset with the objective functions and randomly choosing a subset of the labeled data points for evaluation.
 For each task, we vary the number of examples given to each method from $32$ to $512$, and evaluate their performance on $128$ held-out data points.
 We use negative log-likelihood, mean squared error, and root mean squared calibration error as the evaluation metrics.
 Figure~\ref{fig:prediction_compare} compares the predictive performance of \name{} and GP in $3$ objective functions, \texttt{median1}, \texttt{ranolazine\_mpo}, and \texttt{troglitazone\_rediscovery}.
 The figure shows that the optimization performance of the method closely aligns with the predictive performance of the surrogate model.
 In \texttt{median1} and \texttt{ranolazine\_mpo} where \name{} outperforms GP in terms of optimization score, the model also achieves lower negative log-likelihood, mean squared error, and calibration error.
 Similarly, \name{} has worse predictive performance in \texttt{troglitazone\_rediscovery} where it underperforms GP.
 This verifies our hypothesis and proves the effectiveness of \name{} for surrogate modeling.

-We also note that there is a discrepancy between Table~\ref{tab:main_tab} and the results reported in PMO.
-This is due to several reasons.
-First, we use a smaller optimization budget of $1000$ queries compared to $10000$ in PMO.
-We believe $1000$ is a more reasonable budget while still allowing optimization methods to achieve meaningful performances.
-Moreover, we found the GP BO implementation in PMO to be suboptimal, specifically in how it generated the candidate pool.
-The original implementation applied crossover and mutation to a mix of the best individuals and randomly selected individuals from the last iteration to generate the candidate pool for the current iteration.
-However, we found that only using the best individuals from the last iteration results in a much better performance.
-By implementing this change, GP BO becomes a much stronger baseline than Graph GA and REINVENT.